How Are Air Mattresses Made?

 Waterproof

-The fact that inflatable mattresses are waterproof unlike regular ones makes it suitable for the needs of many consumers.
 While regular beds can get wet when water or another liquid spills on it, inflatable ones have been traditionally different.

-Waterproofing comes in handy in blowup medical mattresses and those relied upon by the bed-ridden.
+Waterproofing comes in handy in blowup medical mattresses and those relied upon by the bedridden.

 Low Maintenance